apauley/HollingBerries/README.md

 The Problem
 ===========
 One of their current problems is printing price tags on their fresh produce.
-Every morning as soon, as the various produce have been delivered, Mrs. Hollingberry enters it into a program her nephew had written.
+Every morning, as soon as the various produce have been delivered, Mrs. Hollingberry enters it into a program her nephew had written.

 The result is a comma-seperated file that includes, among other